 Many say that the hardest thing to do in sports is hit a baseball.
 Of course, the baseball is thrown by a pitcher, so it’s not just that hitting a baseball is the hardest thing to in sports, but hitting a ball pitched by a Major League Baseball pitcher is the hardest thing to do in sports.

-Below, you will find the best pitching teams in MLB The Show 22 to shut down your foe’s offense.
+Below, you will find the best MLB The Show 22 pitching teams to shut down your foe’s offense.
 Importantly, these rankings are from the April 20 live MLB rosters.
 As with any live roster, the ranking is subject to change throughout the season based on performance, injuries, and roster moves.